 - A Narrow Field Named Award should not have further detail be listed in the Award title through an augmentation.
 For example, a Master of Marketing should not be further detailed as a Master of Marketing in Advertising, but a Master of Commerce may be augmented with ‘Marketing’ or ‘Advertising’ as the Master of Commerce is a Broad Field Named Award.

-- Post-nominals must be meaningful, easily recognisable, free from possible negative connotations and comply with the list of approved abbreviations detailed under Table 2: Award Abbreviations and Table 3: Discipline Abbreviations.
+- Post-nominals are meaningful, easily recognisable, free from possible negative connotations and comply with the list of approved abbreviations detailed under Table 2: Award Abbreviations and Table 3: Discipline Abbreviations.

-- New post-nominals not detailed under Table 2: Award Abbreviations and Table 3: Discipline Abbreviations must be approved by Academic Board following endorsement from the Registrar, Student Administration, and will comply with the following principles:
+- New post-nominals not detailed under Table 2: Award Abbreviations and Table 3: Discipline Abbreviations are approved by Academic Board following endorsement from the Registrar, Student Administration, and comply with the following principles:

-- An abbreviation for a single discipline/field of study will not normally exceed six characters.
+- An abbreviation for a single discipline/field of study does not normally exceed six characters.

-- The same abbreviation will not be used for unrelated disciplines.
+- The same abbreviation is not used for unrelated disciplines.

-- If an accepted international form has been established, this will be used
+- If an accepted international form has been established, this is used.

-- Multiple abbreviations for the one discipline/field of study must not be used
+- Multiple abbreviations for the one discipline/field of study are not used.

-- Post-nominals will not include spaces or punctuations between any letters.
+- Post-nominals do not include spaces or punctuations between any letters.

-- The first letter of each abbreviated word must be capitalised.
+- The first letter of each abbreviated word is capitalised.

-- Post-nominals must use no more than 20 characters in total.
+- Post-nominals use no more than 20 characters in total.

 - ‘And’ should be represented by an ampersand (‘&’) not by the text ‘and’.

-- Post-nominals will not include parentheses, brackets or other delimiting characters such as dashes.
+- Post-nominals do not include parentheses, brackets or other delimiting characters such as dashes.

-- Post-nominals for an Award must not be greater than 20 characters in total.
-Where compliance with the abbreviations in Table 3 would result in a post-nominal of greater than 20 characters, an alternate abbreviation must be submitted for endorsement by the Registrar and approval by Academic Board.
+- Post-nominals for an award are not greater than 20 characters in total.
+Where compliance with the abbreviations in Table 3 would result in a post-nominal of greater than 20 characters, an alternate abbreviation is submitted for endorsement by the Registrar and approval by Academic Board.